You're Invited!

 • Preheat oven to 450℉.

 • If using the basil leaves, wash, dry, and add them to the pot with ½ cup of the cream (if using – see Notes).
 Remove the bay leaves, then use an immersion blender to puree the soup until smooth, being careful to keep the hot liquid from splashing up.
-Turn the heat to low and adjust the consistency with the remaining chicken stock, as needed.
+Turn the heat to low and adjust the consistency with the remaining broth, as needed.

 Notes

 The heavy cream may be omitted, if desired.
 You can also adjust the amount based on your preferences.
-The original recipe calls for the full 3/4 cup to be added to the soup pot.
+The original recipe calls for 3/4 cup to be added to the soup pot.
 We often knock that down to 1/2 cup and sometimes omit it altogether.
 Either way, we always add a splash of it to individual servings.
-This helps balance the acidity of the tomatoes and add some needed richness to the soup.
+This helps balance the acidity of the tomatoes and adds some needed richness to the soup.

 Nutrition Facts